cbfrench/cbfrench.github.io/graphics/README.md

 	    int direction;
 	    float speed;
     }Enemy;
-The `Enemy` struct is used to store data necessary for drawing and updating each of the enemies in the game. `position` stores the position of the enemy, `platform` stores which `Platform` the enemy resides on, `alive` stores the value of whether or not the enemy has been killed by the player, `direction` stores which way the enemy is currently facing, and `speed` stores the ground speed of the enemy.
+The `Enemy` struct is used to store data necessary for drawing and updating each of the enemies in the game. `position` stores the position of the `Enemy`, `platform` stores which `Platform` the `Enemy` resides on, `alive` stores the value of whether or not the `Enemy` has been killed by the player, `direction` stores which way the `Enemy` is currently facing, and `speed` stores the ground speed of the `Enemy`.

     typedef struct powerup {
 	    vec3 position;